iot-dsa-v2/dslink-java-iothub/README.md

 This is the root node of the link.

 **Actions**
-- Add IoT Hub - Connect to an IoT Hub and add a child _IoHubNode_ to represent it.
+- Add IoT Hub - Connect to an IoT Hub and add a child _IotHubNode_ to represent it.

 **Child Nodes**
  - any _IotHubNodes_ that have been added.